mohitpai/journey-optimizer.en/help/using/landing-pages/create-lp.md

 topic: Content Management
 role: User
 level: Beginner
-hidefromtoc: yes
-hide: yes
 exl-id: 18f9bdff-f5c6-4601-919d-4f3124e484b5
 ---
 # Create and publish landing pages {#create-lp}

->[!CAUTION]
->
->The use of landing pages is currently available in early access to select users only.
-If you want to leverage this feature, contact your Adobe account executive.

 ## Access landing pages {#access-landing-pages}